 Lions Memorial Park: One of the well-developed locations for getting the family together for a barbecue, taking the children out for some quality playtime or just to spend some time by yourself using the exercise equipment.

-Parkes Cemetery: The entrance and main thoroughfare are currently under redevelopment.
-The glorious stand of old eucalypts were becoming dangerous due to age and had to be removed.
+Parkes Cemetery: The entrance and main thoroughfare are currently being redeveloped.
+The glorious stand of old eucalypts had become dangerous due to age and had to be removed.
 You’ll be able to watch the new garden beds settle in and establish.

 Armstrong Park: Named after Francis James “Frank” Armstrong, an alderman, apiarist, builder, author and adventurer.
 According to the History Parkes blog, “His story is one of family, optimism in the face of whatever life throws his way and of bees!”